visika/visika/README.md

 I analyzed thermodynamic properties of solid and liquid water, using MACE, a state of the art machine learning potential.

+During my study path I acquired an in-depth understanding of numerical simulation algorithms and techniques, advanced training in thermodynamics, statistical mechanics, and machine learning methods.

 ### Bachelor's Degree in Physics: Thesis on Quantum Computing

 In my undergraduate thesis project